gbumps/react-native-screenguard/README.md

   #### Stable

-- For protecting from being screenshoted and screen recording captured only, stable version is enough.
+- For protecting app from screenshot and screen recording captured, install stable version is enough.

 ```sh
 $ npm install react-native-screenguard --save